 - 1. STAFF: EIP must be staffed by certificated teachers.
-Full time paraprofessionals may assist kindergarten EIP teachers for the purposes of reducing the student-teacher ratio to meet class size reduction rules. - DELIVERY MODELS: Any combination of the following models may be used within a system or school depending on the unique needs and characteristics of the students and school.
+Full time paraprofessionals may assist kindergarten EIP teachers for the purposes of reducing the student-teacher ratio to meet class size reduction rules. - 2.
+DELIVERY MODELS: Any combination of the following models may be used within a system or school depending on the unique needs and characteristics of the students and school.
+If regular school operation is interrupted, the following models could be implemented using distance learning.